 - The school may be able to provide preparation courses for other exams.
-Please enquire for details. - The experienced team at Regent London can provide consultation to help students choose the exam most appropriate for their level and objectives.
+Please enquire for details. - The school team can provide consultation to help students choose the exam most appropriate for their level and objectives.

 The IELTS exam preparation programme